peter-csala/parallel-programming-dotnet/README.md

 It measures execution time, GC cycles, etc.
 Related project: **RunEverythingInParallel**

+---
+**NOTE**

+Please note that this demo is **I/O bound**.
+Which means that using techniques like `Task.Run` or `Parallel.XYZ`, which are **CPU-bound**, does not make too much sense, because they are limited to the number of cores in the machine.
+So, please scrutinize the provided examples with this in mind.

+---

 ## Instructions for running <a name="instruct"></a>
 ### Benchmark <a name="run_benchmark"></a>
 1) Make sure that Program.cs of the RunEverythingInParallel project look like this: